appcelerator-archive/amp/docs/README.md

 To use the local cluster with the CLI, you need to specify it with the `--server (-s)` option (ex: `amp -s localhost cluster status`).

+The local cluster does not depend on the host system being a swarm manager.
+The cluster nodes are created as Docker-in-Docker containers and then joined to a swarm.
+The cluster includes its own registry.
+You can push images that you build directly to the registry using the following sequence of steps:

+    $ docker build -t foo/bar
+    $ docker tag foo/bar 127.0.0.1:5000/foo/bar
+    $ docker push 127.0.0.1:5000/foo/bar

+The image is now available to be used by a stackfile you deploy to the cluster.
+You can always use images available on Docker Hub.
+Support for alternative and private registry is planned.